September 24, 2018

 While I had hoped Bill would continue to spend any number of years with us at St. Bart's, I respect his decision to take a step back for health and personal reasons as he explores the next chapter of his life.
 Bill has been a joy to work with and his contributions to worship at St. Bart's cannot be overstated.
 For more than three decades he has lifted our hearts to God with exquisite sacred music, carefully crafted through his deep and abiding faith.

 Upon Bill's recommendation and the recommendation of many others, I have called Dr. Paolo Bordignon to serve as Interim Organist and Choirmaster beginning Monday, November 5, 2018.
-Paolo served as St. Bart's Assistant Director of Music for nine years until 2014, and has since served as the Director of Music at St. Paul's United Methodist Church in Houston.
+Paolo served as St. Bart's Associate Director of Music for nine years until 2014, and has since served as the Director of Music at St. Paul's United Methodist Church in Houston.
 Paolo most recently returned to New York serving as a harpsichordist with the New York Philharmonic.

 The Reverend Lynn Sanders, Vicar, said, "I have known Bill since 1994 when I became one of his St. Bart's Singers.
 I knew him for many years as a beloved and respected choir director and now know him as a beloved and respected colleague.
 I believe Paolo is one of the few people in the world who can step into Bill's shoes and not miss a beat -- and these are very big shoes to fill."

 We will be planning events to honor Bill on his last Sunday at St. Bart's and various other events are in the planning stages as well.
 I hope you will join us as we give thanks for Bill's exceptional ministry, and send him off with our deepest love, prayers, and blessings.

 The Right Reverend Dean E. Wolfe, D.D.